 Infusing design thinking into the software development life cycle isnโt just a trend; itโs a strategic approach to creating software that genuinely adds value to usersโ lives.
 This might sound challenging, but whatโs the use of a product if it canโt resonate deeply with users, transform their interactions or enrich their lives in some way?
 So, as we continue to navigate the ever-evolving landscape of technology, letโs leverage the power of design thinking in crafting software solutions that bring value to the customers as well as the businesses.

-Hopefully this software development guide on how to use design thinking in the software development life cycle empowers you to create a product that focuses on a user-centered journey of innovation, creativity, and excellence.
+Hopefully this guide on how to use design thinking in the software development life cycle empowers you to create a product that focuses on a user-centered journey of innovation, creativity, and excellence.
 But keep in mind that design thinking is not a linear process, the steps discussed here might overlap or loop back as you gather new insights.
 The key is to foster a culture of curiosity, openness, and continuous learning, allowing you to create software that is not only functional but also proves to be meaningful for your users.